jimeh/common-flow/common-flow.md

     1. All commit messages SHOULD follow the Commit Guidelines and format from the official git documentation: http://git-scm.com/book/ch5-2.html
 6. Bug Fixes & Rollback
-    1. You MUST NOT under any circumstance force push to the master branch.
+    1. You MUST NOT under any circumstances force push to the master branch.
     2. If a change branch which has been merged in to the master branch is found to have a bug in it, the bug fix work MUST be done as a new separate change branch and MUST follow the same workflow as any other change